SweetySeelam2/Medi-Hack-Devpost-Hackathon/README.md

 - **Overall performance:** Discrimination is strong (AUC ≈ 0.88), precision–recall is solid (AUPRC ≈ 0.89), and post–isotonic calibration is good (Brier ≈ 0.14).

-- **Calibration meaning:** A calibrated probability of p% means ~p out of 100 similar patients will have the outcome—this is why thresholds/bands are actionable.
+- **Calibration meaning:** A calibrated probability of p% means ~p out of 100 similar patients will have the outcome - this is why thresholds/bands are actionable.

 - **Action bands (demo policy):** Low < 7%, Medium 7–35%, High ≥ 35%.
 In production, set these with clinicians using a principled utility/capacity trade-off (triage support, not diagnosis).